Metro is now accepting applications for grants to fund projects in communities near the Metro Central transfer station in Northwest Portland.

 Friday, September 13, 2019

 The grants are geared to support community-enhancement projects near the transfer station, which is located off of Highway 30.
 Eligible project areas include neighborhoods such as Forest Park, Cathedral Park and Linnton; the Northwest District Association and the Northwest Industrial Area, and an area directly adjacent to the St. Johns Bridge.

-Metro’s Central Transfer Station has generated nearly $300,000 available in grants for Northwest Portland neighborhoods for education and community projects, as well as projects that protect clean air and water, and improve the lives of people of color, consistent with Metro's strategic plan to advance racial equity.
-The grants are funded by a $1 surcharge for every ton of waste generated at the Metro Central Transfer Station.
+Metro’s Central transfer station has generated nearly $300,000 available in grants for Northwest Portland neighborhoods for education and community projects that enhance the lives of people living near the transfer station.
+The grants are funded by a $1 surcharge for every ton of waste generated at the facility.